ovito.pipeline

 Viewport

-windows should get refreshed while a pipeline computation is in progress to display intermediate computation results produced by modifiers.
-This flag only has an effect in a graphical user interface in case the pipeline is part of the visualization scene.
-Setting it toFalse
+windows should get refreshed while a pipeline computation is in progress to display intermediate computation results of modifiers computed so far.
+This flag only has an effect in the graphical user interface and if the pipeline is part of the scene.
+Setting this flag toFalse

-turns off frequent, sometimes unwanted viewport updates.
-Then an automatic refresh will only occur once the final pipeline outputs have been fully computed.- Default:
+turns frequent, sometimes undesired viewport updates off.
+Then a single viewport refresh will occur only once the final pipeline output is fully computed.- Default:

 True